Jack-Q/blog/source/_posts/2017-02-27-javaee-training-note-day-07.md

 -----------

-Software quality can always be improved by refactoring the original code with a more efficient or more elegent version.
+Software quality can always be improved by refactoring the original code with a more efficient or more elegant version.
 With the strong typing feature, a lot of refactoring or tips can be done with the assist of IDE.

 Some refactor consideration including the following points: